Vijay Deverakonda: Breakthrough (2016–2018)

-Career downturn (2019–present)
+Career decline (2019–present)

 In 2019, Deverakonda was seen in Bharat Kamma's Dear Comrade, a romantic action drama, alongside Rashmika Mandanna.
 He later signed Hero, directed by Anand Annamalai co-starring Malavika Mohanan but the film was reportedly shelved after beginning production.
 In 2020, he acted in Kranthi Madhav's romantic drama World Famous Lover opposite Raashii Khanna, Catherine Tresa, Aishwarya Rajesh, and Izabelle Leite which opened to negative reviews.
 In 2022, he acted in the Hindi–Telugu bilingual film Liger which was directed by Puri Jagannadh and produced by Karan Johar which also opened to highly negative reviews.
 He then starred in Kushi which was directed by Shiva Nirvana and it opened to mixed reviews.
 The film was an average grosser at the box office.
 In 2024, Deverakonda starred in The Family Star, which was a box-office bomb.
-Late that year, he was seen in a cameo appearance as the warrior Arjuna in Nag Ashwin's science-fiction epic Kalki 2898 AD.
+Late that year, he was seen in a cameo appearance as the warrior Arjuna in Nag Ashwin's science-fiction epic Kalki 2898 AD./.
+In 2025, he starred in Gowtham Tinnanuri's film, Kingdom (2025 film), which was an average grosser.
+In 2026, he has two releases: Ranabaali, directed by Rahul Sankrityan, is releasing on 11 Sep 2026, while Rowdy Janardhana, directed by Ravikiran Kola, is releasing in December 2026.

+Personal life

+Rumours about Deverakonda dating actress Rashmika Mandanna began circulating in 2020, though he never publicly addressed them.
+The two became engaged in October 2025.
+On 26 February 2026, the two were married in Udaipur in traditional Telugu Hindu and Kodava ceremonies.
+The wedding attracted significant media coverage, with their photos becoming the most-liked Instagram post in India.

-Other work
+Philanthropy and other work

 Deverakonda was the brand ambassador of food delivery app Zomato.
 On 15 October 2018, he launched his fashion brand Rowdy Wear.
 Later, in 2020 Rowdy Wear was launched on Myntra.
 Deverakonda has donated to relief funds, including a donation to families of victims in the 2019 Pulwama attack.

 Deverakonda conceptualised and founded The Deverakonda Foundation, a nonprofit organisation in April 2019.
 In early 2020, he donated ₹24,000 through the Foundation to help Ganesh Ambari, a kickboxer who won the Vaco Indian Open International Kick-boxing Championship Title 2020.
 An initiative was started to battle COVID-19 pandemic crisis.
 The foundation has successfully aided 17,000 middle-class families with their groceries and basic essentials, spending ₹1.7 crores, with the help of his Middle Class Fund (MCF).
 More than 8,500 volunteers donated over ₹1.5 crores to join his community effort.
 Organisers decided to end the initiative on 2 June 2020.
 Devarkonda opened his first multiplex theatre in Mahbubnagar in 2021.